cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 Initially I thought I'd use a simple `/etc/hosts` based set-up and use "mydomain.dev" or "mydomain.local", but [I found out](https://webdevstudios.com/2017/12/12/google-chrome-63/) that chrome simply does not work with these top-level domains (Firefox was ok with them).
-After some digging I arrived at the conclusion that the only top-level domain (TLD) that worked for chrome is the `.test` TLD.
+After some digging, I arrived at the conclusion that the only top-level domain (TLD) that worked for chrome is the `.test` TLD.

 My projects code-name is `joto`.
 I therefore set-up my outer-most `/etc/hosts` file as follows:

     192.168.1.194    joto.test www.joto.test
     192.168.56.100   discourse.joto.test

 I therefore can develop my front-end app on my outer-most computer and test the discourse integration.
-I will have to refer to this web-site as `joto.test`.
+I will have to refer to my development web-site as `joto.test`.
 The vagrant image gets the IP address 192.168.56.100 and I can refer to it as `discourse.joto.test`.

-## Additonal requirement: docker in LXD
+## Additional requirement: docker in LXD

-If we were to decide to go live with discourse as our commenting system we'd get a server from one of the cloud providers and use
-[LXD](https://linuxcontainers.org/lxd/introduction/) (Linux Containers: an operating-system-level virtualization) within that server to encapsulate the different aspects of our application, like discourse.
-Then within that LXD container we will run the discourse docker image.
+If we were to decide to go live with discourse as our commenting system we'd get a server from one of the cloud providers and use LXD[^lxd] within that server to encapsulate the different aspects of our application, like discourse.
+Then within that LXD container we would run the discourse docker image.

-Since I looked last time into the docker in LXC/LXD[^lxd] container topic a lot has happened and I was pleasantly surprised about the progress they've made.
-You can run docker inside an unpriviliged LXC/LXD container by now.
-Good (recent) articles are the following:
+Since I looked last time into the docker in LXC/LXD[^lxc-lxd] container topic a lot has happened and I was pleasantly surprised about the progress they've made.
+You can run docker inside an unprivileged LXC/LXD container by now.
+Good (recent) articles about docker-in-lxd are the following two:

 * [Docker in LXD Guest](https://www.devendortech.com/articles/Docker_in_LXD_Guest.html)
 * [How can I run docker inside a LXD container?](https://lxd.readthedocs.io/en/latest/#how-can-i-run-docker-inside-a-lxd-container)